angusmcb/wntr-qgis/docs/user_guide/principles.md

 Once installed, the plugin can be used in several different ways within QGIS:
 1. Through the toolbar buttons and items within the 'Plugins' menu.
 This is the simplest way to run the plugin.
 2. Through the processing toolbox.
 This gives more options and allows for more automation.
 This includes chaining with other algorithms using the {ref}`graphical modeller <qgisdocs:processing.modeler>`.
 (If you can't see the processing toolbox activate it in the menu View -> Panels -> Processing Toolbox.)
-3. This plugin can be used with WNTR directly from the {ref}`Python Console <qgisdocs:pythonconsole>` within QGIS.
+3. This plugin has an API which can be used from the {ref}`Python Console <qgisdocs:pythonconsole>` within QGIS.
+This allows access to all WNTR functionality.

 To experiment quickly, you can load an example from the 'plugins' menu.